Flatwater Paddling Near

 Creek, then maybe some folks in the

 like Greg here.
-Don't be like Greg, wear your PFD every time you
+Wear your PFD every time you

 kayak.
 Can't stand the bulk or the heat, try